crisnc100/smart_context_mcp/API_DOCUMENTATION.md

-# Smart Context MCP Server - API Documentation
+# Smart Context MCP Server v2.0.0 - API Documentation

 ## Overview

-The Smart Context MCP Server provides intelligent file context selection for LLMs during coding tasks.
-It uses semantic understanding, git history analysis, and machine learning to select the most relevant files for any given task.
+**Smart Context v2.0.0** is an AI Context Engineer that generates complete context packages for LLMs during coding tasks.
+It has evolved from a file selector to a comprehensive context generation system that extracts actual code, maps relationships, detects error patterns, and provides structured output optimized for AI consumption.

 ## Installation